WolfgangFranke/Solar-Powered_Hue-Module/README.md

 https://github.com/WolfgangFranke/Solar-Powered_Hue-Module/tree/master/5_PutAllPiecesTogether

 Integrating all pieces:
-- the circuitry to connect the Philips Hue module to the Roller Blind,
+- make the circuitry to connect the Philips Hue module to the Roller Blind,
 - use a LTC3588 as very efficient voltage converter from battery 8,4V to 3,3 Volts for the Hue Module,
 - trigger the Roller Blind up/down using a Home Automation solution,
 - connect the Solar Charger MPPT controller, care for cable diameter in case of larger cable length,